kotelnikov/mgos_telegram/README.md

 `Event.addHandler(TGB.CONNECTED, callback, user_data)` Before we can subscribe the commands and send the messages, we have to wait for the Telegram Bot library successfully connects to the Telegram server.
 So when TGB.CONNECTED event will fired it calls the callback.

-`callback` Here goes the handler for handle subscribing command.
+`callback` Here you have to pass the handler for handle subscribing command.

-`user_data` can be passed as well and it may be some pointer to the object or another data, otherwise pass the "null".
+`user_data` Here you pass the user data with the provided callback, for store some pointer to the object or another data and use it in callback later, otherwise pass the `null`.

 `TGB.sub(command_text, callback, user_data)` This method for subscribing the commands received though the Telegram Bot API (it's like some sort of mqtt subscription).